Textualize/textual/docs/introduction.md

 ## A Simple App

 Let's looks at the simplest possible Textual app.
-It doesn't do much, but will demonstrate the basic steps you will need to create any application.

 If you would like to follow along and run the examples, navigate to the `docs/examples/introduction` directory from the command prompt.
 We will be looking at `intro01.py`, which you can see here: